Amazfit T-Rex 3

 • 1.5

-Call handling is a major limitation because the watch lacks a speaker and reviewers repeatedly noted it cannot take or make calls.
+Call handling was a clear limitation because the watch lacks a speaker, preventing normal wrist calls.

 based on 2 reviews